Shalwan Pora

-Shalwan Pora is a village in Anantnag tehsil in Anantnag district in Jammu and Kashmir, India.
+Shalwan Pora or Shalwan Pur is a village in Anantnag tehsil in Anantnag district in Jammu and Kashmir, India.

 Demographics

 The location code or village code of Shalwan Pora village is 003711.
 Shalwan Pora village is located in Anantnag Tehsil of Anantnag district in Jammu & Kashmir, India.
 It is situated 5 km away from Anantnag, which is both district & sub-district headquarter of Shalwan Pora village.

 According to the 2011 Census of India, there are 202 individual homes in the village with a total population of 1,502.

 Transport

 By Rail

 Sadura Railway Station and Anantnag Railway Station are the very near by railway stations to Shalwan Pora.
 However Jammu Tawi railway station is major railway station 243 km near to Shalwan Pora.